qm2/gpress/GTF_compressed/README.txt

 This folder is used to store the compressed GFF files.
+Please do not delete or rename this folder.